 Know How Knots Affect Tie Length

 How many loops does your tie require?
-Generally, the more you do – often the case with Windsor and Half Windsor knots – the longer the tie needs to be.
+Generally, the more you do – often the case with Windsor and Half Windsor knots – the longer it needs to be.
 In certain cases, the extra fabric folds create a shorter length that’s ideal if your torso’s equally short.
-But for most guys, you end up with a tip that’s as far as an inch above your waistband.
+But for most men, you end up with a tip that’s as far as an inch above your trouser waistband.

-That said, tie material affects how the knot will look.
-Generally, thicker, heavier materials or ties with substantial interlinings result in a chunky, wider-appearing knot that’ll stand out for the wrong reasons against your shirt collar and waistcoat.
+That said, tie material would affect how the knot will look.
+Generally, thicker, heavier materials or ties with substantial interlinings result in a chunky, wider-appearing knot that’ll stand out for the wrong reasons against your shirt collar, around your neck and waistcoat.

 Typically, with multi-loop knots, lighter materials deliver a cleaner finish.
 A single-loop, simpler knot is better reserved for your heavier-weight ties.